 The Hakata area comes alive in fall, with the Hakata Akihaku (Autumn Festa) – a series of colorful events and festivals from October to November – some of which have been running for hundreds of years.
 Hakata Akihaku 2017 will once again feature an exceptional variety of colorful, must-see events, ranging from those imbued with historical romance at the shrines and temples of Hakata, to concerts, art, dramas, walking tours, and lectures.
 It’s a great chance to deepen your knowledge of Hakata’s history and enjoy the feast of arts, food, and music.

-For the time being, here are eight Akihaku events; but check back soon as we will add at least another dozen events for you to enjoy!
+For the time being, here are fourteen Akihaku events; but check back soon as we will add at least another dozen events for you to enjoy!

 Wa no Hakata Opening Event